-Other areas for growth include food delivery from gig workers (Grub Hub), personal care
+Other areas for growth include food delivery from gig workers (Grub Hub), personal care aides, fitness trainers, house cleaning services.

 Supermarkets are now increasingly offering home delivery for groceries, or even in-store pickup, and customer bases are growing, and in-home entertainment options have been growing with more streaming opportunities.